Academic Departments & Curriculum

 The philosophy of the Math department is to comprehensively build on the mathematical knowledge that students have gained throughout their education.
 We strive to offer a learning environment that fosters analytical thinking, logical reasoning, problem-solving skills, and an appreciation for the beauty and precision of mathematics.
 We hope to show students the real life applications for math and the importance of using math as a tool in an increasingly technological world.
 Our goal is that all graduating students will have the knowledge and skills to be successful as they pursue higher education and also later in their careers.

-The mission of the Religious Studies Department is to proclaim the Gospel of Jesus Christ through the magisterial teachings of the Roman Catholic Church.
+The mission of the Theology Department is to proclaim the Gospel of Jesus Christ through the magisterial teachings of the Roman Catholic Church.
 The department educates the whole person through rigorous academic courses based on the four pillars of the Catechism of the Catholic Church and through a community that promotes spiritual growth.
 It is the goal of the department that students be able to articulate the Faith, develop a closer relationship with the Triune God, and manifest the Gospel values in their lives.

 378-9378, Ext.
 231